zilishen/documentation/content/nms/nim/tutorials/containers/nms-docker.md

    ```bash
    sudo systemctl restart nms
    ```
-5. Log on with the admin password set with the environment variable.
+5. Log in with the admin password set with the environment variable.

 ### Override Self-Signed API Gateway Certificates